NeKzor/NeKzBot/NeKzBot/Docs/Permissions.md

 ---
 ##### Notes:

-¹ Requires the user to have the manage nicknames permission
+¹ Requires the user to have the manage nicknames permission.

-² Requires the user to have the same permission
+² Requires the user to have the same permission.

-³ Requires the user to have the admin permission
+³ Requires the user to have the admin permission.

 ---
 ##### For bot developers: